 - Boosting efficiency and productivity through the visual representation of a project’s status.

 - Capturing and following up on QHSE process, planning issues and tasks for onsite execution.

 Leveraging digitalisation to improve onsite processes seems to be the only way forward for the industry.
-The first and biggest obstacle for succeeding in your digital journey has to do with convincing your team to change their day to day working routine and embrace a more transparent and data-driven way of working.
+The first and biggest obstacle to succeeding in your digital journey has to do with convincing your team to change their day-to-day working routine and embrace a more transparent and data-driven way of working.

 Onsite construction software could function as a bridge between the field and the boardroom and help people on the field to work smarter and more effectively.

 Onsite vs offsite construction